-You may need to increase how often you water petunias if there is lots of air flow, as it can sap moisture from the leaves and if there is hotter, dryer weather.
+You may need to increase how often you water petunias if there is lots of airflow, as it can sap moisture from the leaves and if there is hotter, dryer weather.

-As recommend, the best way to establish the optimal water schedule for your petunias is to monitor the soil to see when the top inch of the soil starts to feel dry, at which point, water your petunias thoroughly.
+As recommended, the best way to establish the optimal water schedule for your petunias is to monitor the soil to see when the top inch of the soil starts to feel dry, at which point, water your petunias thoroughly.

 However, diligent monitoring of the soil moisture allows you to establish the optimal watering schedule for your climate and conditions.

-This cycle of watering supports healthy growth and your petunias should display lots of flowers, if they are in full sun.
+This cycle of watering supports healthy growth and your petunias should display lots of flowers if they are in full sun.

 - Water petunias as often as required so that the soil is moist but not boggy.
-Petunias prefer evenly moist, yet well draining soil.
+Petunias prefer evenly moist, yet well-draining soil.
 Typically, watering once every 7 days provides the optimal balance of moisture for petunias.
 If the soil is too damp this promotes the conditions for root rot and fungal diseases.

 - Water petunias in pots at least once per week with a good soak, so that excess water trickles from the base of the pot.
 Water petunias again if the top inch of the soil starts to dry out, with a thorough watering to promote healthy root growth.

-- Water petunias in garden soil once a week with a through watering to help establish the roots.
+- Water petunias in garden soil once a week with thorough watering to help establish the roots.
 Petunias are relatively resistant to drought but do not tolerate boggy soils, so wait until the top inch of the soil is somewhat dry before watering the petunias again with a generous soak